№ 6 Grains

 #6

-Grains are a good source of nutrients, including fiber, B vitamins, and minerals.
-Grains can also be a source of energy and can help to fill you up and keep you feeling full.
-It is important to choose whole grains, rather than refined grains, as they are more nutritious and provide more health benefits.
+Grains are a great source of nutrients, like fiber, B vitamins, and minerals.
+They also give you energy and help you feel full, which is always a plus.
+But it’s important to choose whole grains instead of refined grains, because whole grains are way more nutritious and better for you.

 info-2